Obituaries for seven activists killed during Russian shelling of Kharkiv, Ukraine.

 Natalya Skibina, 36 y/o student of the regency-singing department of the Kharkov Theological Seminary died under missile strike on the city hall March 2.
 She had a pharmaceutical specialty and volunteered to pack city-allocated medicines for delivery to hospitals.

-Ihor Volokhov about ten years ago was an anarchist organizer known as Cain and while studying at the National Law University in Kharkiv tried to establish a local cell of the student syndicate Direct Action.
+Igor Volokhov about ten years ago was an anarchist organizer known as Cain and while studying at the National Law University in Kharkiv tried to establish a local cell of the student syndicate Direct Action.
 Then he supported the Euromaidan and moved towards liberalism.
-Originally from Crimea, in the spring of 2014, he became one of the founders of the socio-cultural squat center for displaced persons evicted in 2018, from the first days of this invasion joined the Kharkiv territorial defense and died during the same attack, when he finished his duty at the entrance to the city council.
+Originally from Crimea, in the spring of 2014, Ihor became one of the founders of the socio-cultural squat center for displaced persons evicted in 2018, from the first days of this invasion joined the Kharkiv territorial defense and died during the same attack, when he finished his duty at the entrance to the city council.

 Kharkov is traditionally known as a city of boring faces, year after year locked in the routine of their gray everyday life, not wanting to notice anything around.
 And in many places of this devastated land, at these very moments, more and more people are beginning to take the first steps to return their lives into their own hands.
 The sudden stop of the daily cycle of production and consumption seems to have opened a rift in society, at the bottom of which the first sparks of a new world are smoldering.
 Everything is very simple and difficult at the same time.